Meet the SoBA Lab

 Emily S. Cross

 Richard completed his BSc and PhD at the University of Birmingham (UK).
 Originally from Leeds, West Yorkshire, he grew up with a keen interest in sport, which led him to study Sport and Exercise Sciences as an undergraduate.
 During his PhD, Richard became interested in the human brain and how we make sense of other people, and has since been performing research in Social and Cognitive Neuroscience.
-Richard is a Reader and has been on the School of Psychology faculty at Bangor University since 2012.
+Richard is currently a faculty member in the Department of Psychology at Macquarie University.
 When he's not reading brains, he can be found paying homage to David Bowie and running marathons.

 Bishakha comes from the city of Kolkata in India.
 She has a BSc in Computer Science from Fergusson College (Pune, India), a Masters in Computer Application (Chennai University, India) and Masters in Virtual Reality and Computer Graphics from the University Of Sussex (UK).
 All the computer games she played while growing up piqued her interest in virtual reality, computer gameplay and artificial intelligence.
 Her masters dissertation and the game mods and demos she made ensured her a career in the games industry in London.
 She worked mainly as an AI programmer and was responsible for AI racers and developing variety in the characteristics of non-human players.
 After this, she joined a team working on computer-aided orthopaedic surgery, where a robotic hand was used for performing precision hip and knee surgery.
 She then followed her family to scenic North Wales and worked in the local IT industry for six years as a senior developer and technical analyst.
 As she was looking for an opportunity to return to AI and robotics, the Social Robots project was the perfect opportunity for her to do so.
 In her spare time she likes reading, going on hikes, dabbling with paint, and on those rare sunny days, taking her two boys to the beach.